Finance for Doctors A Checklist for New Physicians

-While former is clearly more urgent than the latter, establishing both early are fundamental to protecting and growing what you earn.
+While the former is clearly more urgent than the latter, establishing both early is fundamental to protecting and growing what you earn.

-3. It’s never too early to consult the pros.
+3. It is never too early to consult the pros

 - Refinancing federal loans and/or your private loans into a new loan.